jackljk/ClimateBench-Plus/README.md

 ```bash
 pip install -r requirements.txt
 ```

-The preprocessed training and test data can be obtained from Zenodo: (https://zenodo.org/records/7064308).
 You need the `utils.py` file in `XGBoost` folder to prepare the preprocessed data and save the training and test data by a certain output path.

 **NOT IMPLEMENTED YET** (Code is currently only in the notebooks as model is still incomplete) Then, run the following command to run the code: